-The beaches of the Turks and Caicos Islands are consistently rated the best in the world.
-Grace Bay Beach has garnered TripAdvisor’s Best Beach Destination several years in a row and also top ranked the top beach by Conde Nast Traveller.
+The primary tourism attraction of the Turks and Caicos, our beaches are consistently rated the best in the world.
+Grace Bay Beach has garnered TripAdvisor’s Best Beach Destination award several years in a row and has also been ranked as the top beach in the world by Conde Nast Traveller.

-We’re located 1 hour and 9 minutes from Miami, or 2 hours and 36 minutes from New York City.
-You can’t get much closer than that.
-We have direct flights from New York City, Miami, Atlanta, Charlotte, Toronto, and London.
+We’re located 1 hour and 9 minutes from Miami, or 2 hours and 36 minutes from New York City by plane.
+It doesn't get much easier than that.
+We have direct flights from New York, Miami, Dallas, Atlanta, Houston, Philadelphia, Charlotte, Toronto, and London.

-The weather's in the 80s year round.
-We don’t get much rain, and its commonly said that we have 360 days of sun a year.
+The weather's in the 80f to 90f (27c to 32c) range all year round.
+We don’t get much rain, and its commonly said that we have 360 days of sun per year on average.
 Hurricanes tend to pass us on the south (and hit Hispaniola) or pass north (and hit the Bahamas or eastern US).

 We don’t have the crowds of Nassau or Montego Bay, and that’s not a bad thing.
 20 years ago, nobody even knew where the Turks and Caicos was, and the first resort on Providenciales was only built in the 80s.
 We’re one of the countries where half the people you talk to won’t even know where it is, and 99% would never have been here.

-Many celebrities own homes here (Bruce Willis, Donna Karan, Keith Richards), got married here (Ben Affleck and Jennifer Garner, Brad Pitt and Angelina Jolie), honeymooned here (Eva Longoria and Tony Parker, Bruce Willis and Emma Heming), or just simply vacationed here (Julia Roberts, Tom Cruise, Barbra Streisand, Paul McCartney, Britney Spears, Madonna, Donatella Versace, Greg Norman, Bill Gates, Hugh Jackman, Michael J Fox, Kristen Stewart, Mel Gibson and the list goes on).
+Many celebrities own homes here (Bruce Willis, Donna Karan, Keith Richards), got married here (Ben Affleck and Jennifer Garner), honeymooned here (Eva Longoria and Tony Parker, Bruce Willis and Emma Heming).
+Many enjoy simply vacationing here (Julia Roberts, Tom Cruise, Barbra Streisand, Paul McCartney, Britney Spears, Madonna, Donatella Versace, Greg Norman, Bill Gates, Hugh Jackman, Michael J Fox, Kristen Stewart, Mel Gibson and the list goes on).

 We've never had a revolution or coup d'etat and we have never assassinated our governors or politicians.
 Just one less thing to worry about on your vacation.